Banshee1221/markdown-cv/index.md

 - • Planning the deployment of the OpenStack cloud and training the HISP IT staff on OpenStack deployment and usage.
 - • Running multiple deployment scenarios with the HISP IT team and training them with hands-on deployment of OpenStack in a simulated lab.

-### NICD HPC Deployment
+### NICD HPC Deploy&shy;ment
 `SANBI`
 - __(2019 - 2020)__ The NICD requested assistance from SANBI to deploy an HPC software stack.
 - Duties included:
 - • Evaluating and understanding the NICD hardware configuration.
-- • Deploying the HPC stack with SLURM and Singularity containers.
+- • Deploying the HPC stack with Slurm and Singularity containers.
 - • Deploying the Galaxy (bioinformatics) platform on top of the HPC software stack.
 - • Training the IT staff of the NICD in order to maintain and improve the deployed software stack and provide new tools to users via Singularity containers.

-### UWC HPC Deployment
+### UWC HPC Deploy&shy;ment
 `SANBI`
 - __(2019 - 2020)__ UWC eResearch contacted SANBI to request help with deploying an HPC cluster.
 - The goal of this project was to allow UWC to be able to offer common resources to researchers and students across departments in a unified research-first offering.
 - Duties included:
 - • Working with the Internet Communication Services (ICS) team to discuss and plan a hardware and software stack as well as the networking configuration for the cluster.
 This involved the re-use of older existing computer hardware that was donated to the project.
 - • Deploying bare-metal servers using MAAS (highly available) to provision and manage the hardware.
-- • Deploying the cluster software stack (SLURM based) using Ansible.
+- • Deploying the cluster software stack (Slurm based) using Ansible.
 - • Providing support for the cluster software and hardware stacks.

 ## Professional Work Experience